demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 To limit the application's permissions to only specific mailboxes, follow the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access).
 Note that it may take about an hour for permissions changes to take effect.

 ## Configure Integration on Cortex

-To allow access to EWS O365, an administrator has to approve the Demisto app using an admin consent flow, by clicking on the following [link](https://oproxy.demisto.ninja/ms-ews-o365).
-After authorizing the Demisto app, you will get an ID, Token, and Key, which needs to be added to the integration instance configuration's corresponding fields.

 | **Parameter** | **Description** |**Required**|
 | --- | --- | --- |